GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

 The reward function $r_t = \mathcal{R}(s_t, a_t, s_{t+1})$ is formulated as:

-where $w_{\text{env}}, w_{\text{probe}}$ are the weights for scale balancing. $r_t^{\text{env}}$ is the combination of base interactions, including Survival Bonus (reward for not colliding or going off-road), Progress Reward (distance covered along the expert trajectory), Collision Penalty (negative penalty for dynamic and static collisions), and Comfort Penalty (negative penalty based on jerk and acceleration). $r_{\text{probe}}(\tau_i)$ is the trajectory probing reward where $K$ trajectory modes $\tau_1, ..., \tau_K \in \mathbf{T}$ are sampled.
-Each mode is probed by simulating the trajectory in the 3DGS environment.
-The reward assigned to the current action is the maximum reward obtained among all $K$ probed trajectories.
+where $w_{\text{env}}, w_{\text{probe}}$ are the weights for scale balancing. $r_t^{\text{env}}$ is the combination of base interactions, including Survival Bonus (reward for not colliding or going off-road), Progress Reward (distance covered along the expert trajectory), Collision Penalty (negative penalty for dynamic and static collisions), and Comfort Penalty (negative penalty based on jerk and acceleration). $r_{\text{probe}}(\tau_i)$ is the trajectory probing reward, where, under the current observation, the flow matching trajectory head is iterated $K$ times to sample $K$ diverse trajectory candidates with varied CFG scales across iterations.
+A lower guidance scale reduces adherence to conditioning signals and allows the head to explore more diverse mode configurations.
+Each predicted trajectory is converted into executable action anchors following the action logit construction for environment probing.
+The probing operates on a shadow copy of the environment states, where the current environment state is stored before any actions are executed.
+Then, actions are executed for $H$ horizons, computing base rewards at each step.
+Finally, the environment state is restored after all probing steps.

+As an auxiliary reward shaping technique to improve temporal credit assignment in driving scenarios, the probing reward assigned to the current action is computed as the maximum reward obtained among all $K$ probed trajectories, thereby encouraging the policy to learn from the optimal yet viable future.

-where $H$ represents the probe horizon that the policy looks ahead to during the trajectory probing process.
+where $H$ represents the probe horizon that the policy looks ahead at during the trajectory probing process.
 It defines the future time steps of the trajectory that the policy simulates forward in the 3DGS environment to evaluate the quality of the current action. $\gamma^h$ is the discount factor for the probing reward.